closebilibili/DMCA-takedown/README.md

 # Contribution

 1. Fork
-2. Create a new file with your name
+2. Create a new file with your name in one of the folders according to language.
-3. write a email based on the Requierment above
+3. Write a email based on the Requierment above
 4. Send a pull request!

 Sample: [Sample.md](Sample.md)